GPT-5.2 ProBatch 2

 This is a major reason he can “see far ahead” with scant data: if you can find invariants, you don’t need high-resolution measurement yet.
 You can infer structure from conservation laws.

-He says it explicitly (in your excerpt):
+He says it explicitly (in your ):

 once you’ve formulated a question, and if it’s general enough, you can solve it in any biological system… find experimentally which is the best one to solve that problem… the choice of the experimental object remains one of the most important things.